Joe Beeler

-Joe Neil Beeler (1931–2006) was an American illustrator, artist and sculptor specializing in the field of Western art.
-In 1965, he cofounded the Cowboy Artists of America (CAA) with Charlie Dye, John Hampton and George Phippen.
+Joe Neil Beeler (1931–2006) was an American illustrator, artist, and sculptor specializing in the field of Western art.
+In 1965, he cofounded the Cowboy Artists of America (CAA) with Charlie Dye, John Hampton, and George Phippen.

 Personal information

-Beeler was born part Cherokee on December 25, 1931, in Joplin, Missouri to Jack Beeler and Lean Setser.
+Beeler was born on December 25, 1931, in Joplin, Missouri to Jack Beeler and Lean Setser.
+He self-identified as being of Cherokee descent.

 At an early age, Beeler started drawing and continued throughout college at Kansas State Teachers College and later attended the Art Center of Design in Los Angeles, California.
 After his time in school, Beeler worked as an illustrator for the University of Oklahoma Press.
 Beeler's career progressed after his one-man performance at the Gilcrease Museum.
 In 1962, he and his family moved to Sedona, Arizona, where he died.
 In 1965, Beeler along with many other cowboy artists started the Cowboy Artists of America.

 Appearances

 His works have been displayed in a number of museums including: